Anna Coote: 2008–2025: eco-social policy researcher and campaigner

-In 2008 Anna Coote joined the New Economics Foundation (NEF) as Head of Social Policy and later Principal Fellow.
-Her writings at this time included campaigns for upstream prevention in health (‘health not hospitals’), a shorter working week, combining work and caring roles.
+In 2008, Coote joined the New Economics Foundation (NEF) as Head of Social Policy and later Principal Fellow.
+Her writings at this time included campaigns for upstream prevention in health ("health not hospitals"), a shorter working week, combining work and caring roles.

 In 2012, Coote put forward the target of a 21-hour or three-day work week.
-The New Economics Foundation stated this would provide a better work-life balance, better balance work hours across the population and help towards a more sustainable and less carbon-dependent economy.
+The New Economics Foundation stated that this would provide a better work-life balance, would better balance work hours across the population and would help towards a more sustainable and less carbon-dependent economy.

-In 2020 she with Andrew Percy authored "The Case for Universal Basic Services".
+In 2020, Coote with Andrew Percy authored The Case for Universal Basic Services.
 It initiated the campaign for universal basic services, as an alternative to Universal Basic Income, a debate that continues across Europe.
-In 2021 the campaign was renamed The Social Guarantee.
+In 2021, the campaign was renamed The Social Guarantee.

-In 2023 she was invited to present this work at the Beyond Growth conference at the European Parliament in Brussels.
-This gathering of 2000 people over three full days attracted diverse reactions: "Meet the lefty Europeans who want to shrink the economy" (The Economist) and "a milestone moment on the road to transformation" (Partners for a New Economy).
+In 2023, she was invited to present this work at the Beyond Growth conference at the European Parliament in Brussels.
+This gathering of 2,000 people over three full days attracted diverse reactions: "Meet the lefty Europeans who want to shrink the economy" (The Economist) and "a milestone moment on the road to transformation" (Partners for a New Economy).